p2r3/ppmod/README.md

 ```squirrel
   ppmod.once(script, name)
 ```
-The `script` may be provided as either a string of single-line VScript, or a function.
+The `script` may be provided as either a string of VScript, or a function.
 The `name` argument is optional, and can be used to rename and later remove the underlying dummy entity, which allows the script to be run again.
 Note that this function also returns a handle for said entity.
 If a name is not provided, the entity is instead named after the given script or reference to the given function.
 Because of this, functions created inline can't be governed with this function.

 It is hard to find a use for this function nowadays, and it is generally considered deprecated.
 It used to be helpful in older versions of ppmod, before callback functions were supported.